mehrzad1994/TOR/README.md

 # the TOR project
-Introduction to Hacking
+**Introduction to Hacking**
-Tools and method presentation notes
+**Tools and method presentation notes**
-March 2022
+**March 2022**
-Mehrzad Khodashenas, Setareh Sheikholeslamzadeh
+***Mehrzad Khodashenas, Setareh Sheikholeslamzadeh***

-## introduction
+## Introduction
 ![enter image description here](https://cdn.mos.cms.futurecdn.net/JQ4z7cmWQW3mPsczWteUNQ-1024-80.jpg.webp)

-If you want to keep your web browsing private, you can use the Incognito mode in Chrome, Private Browsing in Firefox, InPrivate mode in Microsoft Edge, and so on.
+If you want to keep your web browsing private, you can use the Incognito mode in Chrome, Private Browsing in Firefox, In Private mode in Microsoft Edge, and so on.
 While this will prevent other people who use your computer from seeing your browsing history, it doesn't prevent your ISP from monitoring the sites you are visiting.
 You might well want to – for any number of reasons – browse the internet completely anonymously, and this is precisely what the Tor Browser offers.
 Standing for The Onion Router, Tor offers multiple levels of protection to ensure that your online activities, location and identity are kept entirely private.

 Tor is designed to give all of the users the same identity.
 It's as if all of the people are wearing the same masks.
 It is the best tool to stay anonymous.
 Tor hides the location, relaying the traffic through three random places in the world and encrypting the traffic with a triple layer of encryption to be sure nobody has access to the tor circuit back to its origin.